Examples of Verbal Abuse Early In A Relationship

 - How dare you spread around our private business!

 - Let me do the talking; people listen to men.

 - You took a vow in front of God and everybody and I expect you to honor it!

 - If you don't train that dog I'm going to rub your nose in its mess.

-- I am more capable, smarter, and better educated than you.
-I will take our kids if you leave me.
+- I will take our kids if you leave me.

-- This isn't angry!
+- You're scared?!
+This isn't angry!
 You will KNOW when I'm ANGRY!

 Spiritually Abusive Statement